 A drive across the countryside #Battambang gets onto you.
 Crossing the oozing green farm fields over a tuk-tuk ride, stopping by a small village bistro, and trying freshly grilled Tacos with tangy salad; getting tanned in the summery weather is so pleasing!!

-After Bamboo ride, the next stop was Killing cave, however there was few stops in between.
+After the Bamboo ride, the next stop was Killing cave, however, there were few stops in between.

 Plov Thmey: The Hanging Bridge:

 One of the stops was by the hanging bridge, connecting the villages residing at both sides of the river.
 The view of the place is so canvas perfect.
 Apart from using the bridge on foot, locals also carry their light vehicles like cycles or bikes over the bridge.
 The river though seems of decent flow during the dry season, the water level rises to few meters high during monsoon.

 There is also a monastery just in front of the bridge, the surrounding village is quiet and it’s a good place for a 10 minutes break.

 The tour to the Killing cave is divided into a few small parts.
 But before that a slight brief on it.
 Cambodia has gone through the darkest of times in their history in the recent past.
 The year 1975 to 78 had been a miserable torment for Cambodians.
 The country was being run by the Khmer Rouge party under the Pol Pot regime.
 A number of mass killings were carried out by the ruling party all across the country and the corpses were dumped under caves or into a huge grave.